 Please note: the explanation of terms below is intended for guidance only; for contractual definitions, refer to the policy wordings.

-Active - an option that provides cover for cyclists that participate in road racing, timed trials and other bicycle related competitive activities.
-Sorry, professional cyclists are not eligible for this option.
+An option that provides cover for cyclists that participate in road racing, timed trials and other bicycle related competitive activities.
+This option also includes race fee cover and can include Public liability cover whilst competing if the correct cover is selected.

 The cover will ensure that you are transported to a suitable cycle repair shop, railway station, car rental agency or your home or overnight accommodation.